Can only say thanks for keeping the story coming --- and not getting jaded by the grind if doing it.👍

 Nicky and Rob found another lake with a nice beach.

 A little light protesting on the way back in to town.

 That evening we went to a local restaurant recommended by the owner of our hostale.
 OK, local as in nearby, not local as in Chilean food as it was Italian.
 The owner was very enthusiastic, and rightly so - bibs on and tuck in!

 I could probably made good use of the old sewing machine, in the museum pic, over the last week or two.

 It looks like a good old Singer !

 OK, time to wrap this up.

 The ride north from Pucon was nothing special - a lot of slabbing along Ruta 5, the Pan American Highway.
 Towards the end we managed to come off the main road and rode through pleasant landscapes, but compared to what we'd seen earlier in the trip it was a bit low key.

-We did however stop in one place which had some pet ostriches (never quite found out why) and also a place with traditional style Mapuche cabanas.
+We did however stop in one place which had some pet ostriches (never quite found out why) as well as a fine waterfall, and also a place with traditional style Mapuche cabanas.
 I managed to avoid dressing up as an Indian, thank gawd.